frknbasaran/blog/content/blog/how-to-make-step-by-step-wizard-with-vue/index.md

 ### **Time to code!**

-In this article, I'll use to **vue-cli** for creating clean vue application, of course you can select any other way for creating your project or use this package in your existing projects.
+I'll use to **vue-cli** for creating clean vue application in this article but of course you can select any other way for creating your project or use this package in your existing projects.

 **Step 1: Install Vue Cli**